vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

       payload following OPTION-LENGTH, in octets.

 D Flag:
 : If set, the client explicitly does NOT want stale answers.
-If clear, the client would like an indication of whether any data in the response is stale.
+If clear, the client is willing to receive stale answers.
+The presence or absence of stale data in the response will be indicated by the S flag below.

 U Flag:
 : This indicates that the server understands the Serve-Stale EDNS option, and more information is communicated via the S flag.
 It exists to get around the issue of some authorative servers simply echoing back ENDS options it does not understand.
+The client should set this field to 0.

 S Flag:
 : If set, this indicates that the response contains stale data.
 If clear, no data in the response has reached its TTL expiry.
+The client should set this field to 0.

 RESERVED:
 : Reserved for future use.
 Should be set to zero on send and ignored